simplicitesoftware/docs/content/CTG_30_tutorial/CTG_10_configuration/LSN_22_model-template/model-template_ENU.md

 Exercise
 ====================

-Make a template to allow orders to be entered via modeleler (An order is a link between a product and a customer)
+Make a template to allow orders to be entered via modeler (An order is a link between a product and a customer)